-Dr. Lloyd Carr, The Song of Songs, Lecture 3 © 2011 Lloyd Carr and Ted Hildebrandt
+Dr. Lloyd Carr, Song of Songs, Lecture 3

+© 2024 Lloyd Carr and Ted Hildebrandt

+This is Dr. Lloyd Carr's third lecture on the Song of Songs.
+Dr. Lloyd Carr.
 One of the major problems of the Song of Solomon is trying to figure out exactly how the piece is structured.

-You have two or three options.
-Most contemporary commentators hold to the position that what we've got here in this book is really just a collection of isolated poems that have been pulled together on the basis of a common theme, that is, love poetry; but that there's no real unity or cohesiveness in the units.
-They're scattered over a wide variety of individuals, individual writers, authors, different times and places; but that somewhere along the line they were collated, brought together, and organized into the form that we now have them.
+There are two or three options.
+Most contemporary commentators hold to the position that what we've got here in this book is really just a collection of isolated poems that have been pulled together on the basis of a common theme, that is, love poetry, but that there's no real unity or cohesiveness in the units, that they're scattered over a wide variety of individuals, individual writers, authors, different times and places, but that somewhere along the line they were collated, brought together, and organized into the form that we now have them.
+That's a fairly common point of view, and there's some ground for it in the parallels, for instance, in the Egyptian love poetry, where we have a number of collections gathered together, and then the collections are gathered together.

-That's a fairly common point-of-view, and there's some ground for it in the parallels, for instance, in the Egyptian love poetry, where we have a number of collections gathered together, and then the collections are gathered together.
-For instance, in the Egyptian material there's the Chester Beatty songs which have an internal cohesiveness.
-Then there's the series of seven which alternate between the man and the woman speaking back and forth.
-There's the series of other songs that are similar to that, that have been collected and then the collections have been brought together.
-I want to come back to that in a few minutes because there's an interesting little piece in the middle of that collection which some have picked up as an interpretive point in the Song of Songs that has something to do with death and funeral arrangements, as is quite common in Egypt, but we'll come back to that in a couple of minutes.
+For instance, in the Egyptian material there are the Chester Beatty songs, which have an internal cohesiveness, and then there's a series of seven that alternate between the man and the woman speaking back and forth.
+There's a series of other songs that are similar to that that have been collected, and then the collections have been brought together.
+I want to come back to that in a few minutes because there's an interesting little piece in the middle of that collection which some have picked up as an interpretive point in dealing with the Song of Songs that has something to do with death and funeral arrangements, as was quite common in Egypt, but we'll come back to that in a couple of minutes.